intel/rsp-sw-toolkit-nfc/README.md

 The application was developed with [Android Studio](https://developer.android.com/studio/index.html).
 Installing Android Studio will install additional dependencies such as Gradle support and the Android SDK.
 As of the time of writing this README, the app targeted Android 8.0 (Oreo) which is version 26.
 Check the [Android Manifest](app/src/main/AndroidManifest.xml) to figure out which versions of the Android SDK to install.

 #### Security Credentials
 The security credentials for a sensor consist of a root CA certificate and a provisioning token.
 With these items a sensor and gateway can mutually authenticate when connecting. securely provision the sensor should be available.
-Generating the credentials is a function of the [Intel® RFID Sensor Platform Gateway](../gateway).
+Generating the credentials is a function of the [Intel® RSP Controller application](../gateway).
 If these files have not been generated, please see the Gateway project for more details.

 #### Getting Started